droidian/headphone-manager/README.md

-# Session headphone manager for Droidian
+# Session headphone manager for Linux

+This user service handle headphones:
+- Mute/unmute headphone on plug/unplug
+- Launch favorite music application on plug

 ## Depends on